 Then Tap on Forget This Network.
 Now Find the Same WiFi again, and Enter the WiFi password to successfully connect.
 Start the Backup Process again.

 - Remove VPN: Settings > General > Scroll to VPN > Delete VPN Profile and that’s it.

 Backup Will Start While Connected to Power and Locked

-Are you sure about?
+Are you sure about it?
 You have enough iCloud storage space in the iCloud account.
-Still, are you getting problem with iCloud backup, Then you can Start backup request manually under the settings, Go to the Settings > Apple ID Profile Name > iCloud > Scroll to iCloud Backup > Back Up Now.
+Still, are you getting problems with iCloud backup, Then you can Start backup request manually under the settings, Go to the Settings > Apple ID Profile Name > iCloud > Scroll to iCloud Backup > Back Up Now.
 Tap on it to Start Manually backup.
-Otherwise iCloud Backup will occur later when connected to power, Locked and Wi-Fi.
+Otherwise, iCloud Backup will occur later when connected to power, Locked, and Wi-Fi.

 - Sign Out and Sign in Apple ID your Apple ID

 - Reset All Settings

 Fix 2: Check The Storage of iCloud, Free Up Storage, or Upgrade the iCloud Plan